YongliHe23/SequenceExamples-GE/pge2/README.md

 Please account for this when creating your .seq file.
 * Each segment takes up waveform memory in hardware, so it is generally good practice to divide your sequence into as few segments as possible, each being as short as possible.
+* Each of the linear pieces of a trapezoid or extended trapezoid must consist of at least two samples.
+In other words, the ramp/falldown time must be at least 8us.

 ### Set system hardware parameters